 To help reduce confusion about protein for kids and to offer the easiest, yummiest sources of protein for babies, toddlers, and big kids, I put together this guide for you.
 With tips, food sources, vegetarian protein, recipes, and more, this will make feeding your kids so much easier.

 Protein for Kids

-So many of us adults worry about our own protein intake, so it’s not surprising that we also worry about whether our kids are getting enough.
-Here’s the good news: Your toddler probably gets plenty of protein without you even having to worry about it at all.
-I know, I was surprised to learn that too, but yay, one less thing to worry about!
+So many of us adults worry about our own protein intake, given all the cultural pressure on this nutrient, so it’s not surprising that we also worry about whether our kids are getting enough.
+Here’s the good news: Your toddler probably gets plenty of protein without you even having to worry about it.
+I was surprised to learn that, but yay, one less thing to worry about!

-As a refresher on the role of protein, according to the American Academy of Pediatrics:
+Here’s a refresher on the role of protein and protein recommendations, according to the American Academy of Pediatrics:

 How much protein do kids need?

-The average toddler only needs 2-3 servings of protein per day as a baseline starting point.
+As a starting point, without having to count grams, the average toddler only needs 2-3 servings of protein per day.
 That’s about the equivalent of: